Fresheyeball/deconfigured/blog/atlc.md

 [cryptol](http://cryptol.net/) yet, you should be with me so far.
 Basically, the idea is this - you have some type-level natural number in your type system denoting some constraint.
-In cryptol, they use it to create minimum bounds for precision or bit depth necessary to fulfil a computation.
-It has a flavour similar to the following:
+In cryptol, they use it to create minimum bounds for precision or bit depth necessary to fulfill a computation.
+It has a flavor similar to the following:

 ```haskell